haider4445/Deep-Resilience-in-Deep-Learning/README.md

 Haider Ali, Mohannad Al Ameedi, Ananthram Swami, Rui Ning, Jiang Li, Hongyi Wu, Jin-Hee Cho

 ### Abstract:
-Existing adversarial algorithms for Deep Reinforce- ment Learning (DRL) have largely focused on identifying an optimal time to attack a DRL agent.
+Existing adversarial algorithms for Deep Reinforcement Learning (DRL) have largely focused on identifying an optimal time to attack a DRL agent.
 However, little work has been explored in injecting efficient adversarial perturbations in DRL environments.
 We propose a suite of novel DRL ad-